Susanna Louise Patteson

-Susanna Louise Patteson (1853–1922) was an American stenographer, librarian, educator, and author who wrote "Pussy Meow: the autobiography of a cat".
-She also wrote the children's book Letters from Pussycatville.
-She also wrote How to Have Bird Neighbors and When I was a Girl in Switzerland.
-Her photographs were used to illustrate her books on cats.
+Susanna Louise Patteson (1853–1922) was born as Luisa Griesser in Weiach, Switzerland.
+She emigrated in 1867 and later became an American stenographer, educator, and author who wrote Pussy Meow: the autobiography of a cat.
+She also wrote the children's book Letters from Pussycatville, How to Have Bird Neighbors and When I was a Girl in Switzerland.
+Her photographs were used to illustrate her books on cats and birds.
 She helped organize a group to aid vagrant cats.

 Career

-Susanna Louise Patteson worked as a stenographer and librarian in Cleveland, Ohio.
+Susanna Louise Patteson worked as a stenographer in Cleveland, Ohio.
 She wrote a book on stenography, Patteson's Pitmanic Phonography, and advocated for higher status and educational opportunities for women's professions of the time such as nursemaids.
 She was a local council candidate for the prohibition ticket.
 She was Swiss.
-The Cleveland Plain Dealer profiled her and included a sketch of her January 19, 1896.
+The Cleveland Plain Dealer profiled her and included a sketch of her on January 19, 1896.